alok-k-idexcel/OnlineBookstore/README.md

 JWT\_SECRET

-follow the following routes to explore the applications make sure you have

-postMan downloaded to test the following routes
+# follow the following routes to explore the applications make sure you have postMan downloaded to test the following routes

-#Create User
+# Create User

 description - Creates a user and sends otp to verify email otp is generated

 use Math method of 6 digits

-1. Auth Routes
+# 1. Auth Routes

-1. SignUp
+# 1. SignUp

 Method : Post